The Rifle Barrel

 Combine a high intensity cartridge with a 20 inch barrel and the velocity drops sharply, while the blast becomes annoying.
 Exceptions might be the .300 Savage 180 grain, .356 Win.
 200 grain, .358 Win.
 200 grain and .375 Win.
 200 grain loads, which are still effective woods cartridges when fired from carbine length barrels.
 These cartridges retain enough velocity in a 20 inch barrel for medium range shooting and the stubby barrel is less likely than longer tubes to get hung up on branches, overhangs and so forth.
 However, the muzzle blast is considerable.

-To my mind it is hard to justify barrels shorter than 20 inches for any purpose.
-I have owned rifles with 18-19 inch barrels and in every case I wished that they had come with at least a 20 inch barrel.
+To my mind it is hard to justify barrels shorter than 20 inches for big game hunting.
+I have owned big game rifles with 18-19 inch barrels and in every case I wished that they had come with at least a 20 inch barrel.
 Very short barrels of standard contour (not bull barrels) tend to make the rifle muzzle light and unsteady to hold and swing.
-I like a rifle to balance between my hands, not toward the butt.
+I like a rifle to balance between my hands with a slight weight forward bias, not toward the butt.
 Even .22 rimfire rifles balance better with 20-22 inch barrels, although in this instance the longer barrel has no ballistic advantage, since the .22 LR cartridge burns all of of its powder in about 16 inches.
 Very short barrels also increase the muzzle blast from high intensity cartridges to very annoying levels and the velocity loss is excessive.